davinki-afk/steel-hugo/README.md

 - Easy-to-modify theme

 ## Installation
-Simply copy this repository and unpack it into your Hugo site.
+Download the theme, create a folder named "Steel", and copy the contents of "exampleSite" to the root of your site.